Economics

 – Our reliance on technology and not doing actual work to find answers to our questions not only leads to laziness but also the loss of personal human interaction due to technology.
 Everyone is starting to become robots themselves.

-There is no doubt in saying that we are living in the world that has outreached the horizons of technology and has created mind-blowing realities that were once out of imagination.
-It seems the word impossible has been deductively excluded by the technology of 21st century.
-There is nothing impossible for the technical world of the 21st century as we have mastered the art of creation and has introduced an intelligent robotic replacement strategy that would be a revolutionary shift in the history of the world.
+There is no doubt in saying that we are living in a world that has reached the horizons of technology and has created mind-blowing realities that were once out of imagination.
+It seems the word impossible has been deductively excluded by the technology of the 21st century.
+There is nothing impossible for the technical world of the 21st century as we have mastered the art of creation and have introduced an intelligent robotic replacement strategy that would be a revolutionary shift in the history of the world.
 Robots will affect our American economy in the future because of relying too much on technology and a lot of jobs will be lost and affect the economy as a result of this.

 Furthermore, the perfection of the robot is a matter of human creation.
-There is no replacement to the human mind, and this cannot be incorporated into any machine.
+There is no replacement for the human mind, and this cannot be incorporated into any machine.
 Is this fact enough to lower the posted vulnerability of humankind from replacement by the robot?
-It might raise completion and struggle between both but at what cost?
-Would everyone get an equal chance to fight and improve their living or would it further divide the people into economic divisions?
+It might raise completion and struggle between both, but at what cost?
+Would everyone get an equal chance to fight and improve their living, or would it further divide the people into economic divisions?
 These challenges and questions are a significant threat and warning to the regulating and implementing bodies to think about the overall well-being and peace of the world.

 “Liar!”

-2. Herbie has to follow the First law, which says that robot cannot harm a person.
+2. Herbie has to follow the First law, which says that a robot cannot harm a person.
 But Herbie can read minds, so he understands ‘harm’ and what it does to feelings.
 So he’s been telling everyone what they want to hear because he doesn’t want to harm anyone’s feelings.

 “Little Lost Robot”